-- 33. The ultimate example of defending further up the field, indeed so far up the field as to be outside the criminal justice context altogether, is Prevent, a programme of engagement in particular with Muslim communities, whose objectives include responding to the ideological challenge of terrorism and ensuring that people vulnerable to terrorism are given appropriate advice and support.17 - 34.
-Also preventative in their intention are the most powerful features of United Kingdom antiterrorism laws: the executive constraints that may be placed on people who are suspected or believed to be dangerous terrorists, but who cannot be deported or placed on trial. - 35.
-The first 21st century example of this, made possible by the controversial derogation from Article 5 of the European Convention on Human Rights, was Part 4 of the Anti-Terrorism Crime and Security Act 2001, which provided for the indefinite detention of non-British nationals who were suspected of terrorism but could not be deported because of the risk of torture.18 Fifteen such men were kept in Belmarsh prison.
-In one of the most resounding blows for liberty in the global jurisprudence of the past ten years, that regime was famously declared incompatible with the Human Rights Act 1998 by the judicial House of Lords, in December 2004.19 - 36.
-The measure of constraint which replaced it, less extreme but potentially wider in its application, was the system of control orders under the Prevention of Terrorism Act 2005.
+- 35. Also preventative in their intention are the most controversial features of our anti-terrorism laws: the constraints that the executive may place on people who are suspected or believed to be dangerous terrorists, but who cannot be deported or placed on trial. - 36.
+Mark I, made possible by that controversial derogation from Article 5 of the European Convention on Human Rights, was Part 4 of the Anti-Terrorism Crime and Security Act 2001, which provided for the indefinite detention of non-British nationals who were suspected of terrorism but could not be deported because of the risk of torture.
+Fifteen such men were kept in Belmarsh prison.
+In one of the most resounding blows for liberty in the global jurisprudence of the past ten years, that regime was famously declared incompatible with the Human Rights Act 1998 by the judicial House of Lords, in December 2004. - 37.
+The Mark 2 constraint, which replaced it, was the system of control orders under the Prevention of Terrorism Act 2005.
 Between 2005 and 2011, a total of 52 control orders were imposed upon men suspected of terrorism-related activity and considered to be dangerous to the public.
 The men were not imprisoned, as had been the case under the previous regime, but were required to reside in a place of the Home Secretary's choosing.
 They were tagged, had curfews of up to 16 hours and were subject to reporting obligations.
-Particularly in the later years, after no fewer than seven had absconded, they were subject to further onerous restrictions on where they could go and whom they could meet and talk to.
-Almost half of them were subjected to involuntary relocation to another city, so as to separate them from their former associates. - 37.
+Particularly in the later years, after no fewer than seven had absconded, they were subject to further onerous restrictions on where they could go, who they could meet and talk to.
+Almost half of them were subjected to involuntary relocation to another city, so as to separate them from their former associates. - 38.
 At the start of that period, all were foreign nationals; by the end, all were British.
 So the focus shifted from the undeportable to the untriable: the last controlled persons were British citizens who had either been acquitted of terrorist offences or had never been put on trial because the Crown Prosecution Service had advised that there was insufficient evidence, capable of being deployed in open court, for a jury to convict.